-The EXP header is an angled, 20-pin expansion header that allows connection of peripherals or plugin boards to the kit.
-It is located on the right-hand side of the mainboard and contains several I/O pins that can be used with most of the EFR32 Wireless Gecko's features.
-Additionally, the VMCU, 3V3, and 5V power rails are also exposed.
+The EXP header is an angled 20-pin expansion header provided to allow connection of peripherals or plugin boards to the kit.
+It is located on the right-hand side of the mainboard, and it contains a number of I/O pins that can be used with most of the EFR32 Wireless Gecko's features.
+Additionally, the VMCU, 3V3, and 5V power rails are also exported.

-The connector follows a standard which ensures that commonly used peripherals, such as a SPI, a UART, and an I2C bus, are available on fixed locations in the connector.
+The connector normally follows a standard which ensures that commonly used peripherals, such as an SPI, a UART, and an I2C bus, are available on fixed locations in the connector.
 The rest of the pins are used for general purpose IO.
-This allows the definition of expansion boards (EXP boards) that can plug into several different Silicon Labs Starter Kits.
+This allows the definition of expansion boards (EXP boards) that can plug into a number of different Silicon Labs Starter Kits.
+However, due to limitations in the number of available I/O pins on the EFR32xG22, the connector on this kit has a reduced feature set.

 The figure below shows the pin assignment of the EXP header.
-Because of limitations in the number of available GPIO pins, some of the EXP header pins are shared with kit features.
+Because of limitations in the number of available GPIO pins, some of the EXP header pins are not connected and the rest are shared with kit features.